 Aside from notification in respect of changes to notified details, registered sexual offenders are to periodically re-notify the details required of them on initial notification within 12 months of the last time he/she was required to notify.
 This is a measure to prevent registered sexual offenders to evade the notification requirements.
 The requirement of periodic notification may be suspended while offenders are overseas on holiday, for business trip, in prison or in hospital.
-Upon his return to UK, he must within three days comply with the periodic notification requirements.4
+Upon his return to UK, he must within three days comply with the periodic notification requirements.44

-Failure to observe notification requirements without reasonable excuse is an offence under the Act.45 A reasonable excuse for failing to comply with the notification requirements could be where the offender is in hospital.
-Notification breach may occur where the offender fails to make an initial notification46 notify a change of details47 make an annual re-notification,48 comply with any requirement imposed by regulations concerned with the notification of foreign travel,49 notify the fact that a change did not happen as predicted when it had been notified in advance,50 allow a police officer to take his photograph or fingerprints51 ensure that a young offender on whose behalf he is required by a parental direction to comply with the notification requirements attends a police station when a notification is made.52 A breach will be deemed to have occurred where an offender knowingly provides false information.
+Failure to observe notification requirements without reasonable excuse is an offence under the Act.
+45 A reasonable excuse for failing to comply with the notification requirements could be where the offender is in hospital.
+Notification breach may occur where the offender fails to make an initial notification 46 notify a change of details47 make an annual re-notification,48 comply with any requirement imposed by regulations concerned with the notification of foreign travel,49 notify the fact that a change did not happen as predicted when it had been notified in advance,50 allow a police officer to take his photograph or fingerprints51 ensure that a young offender on whose behalf he is required by a parental direction to comply with the notification requirements attends a police station when a notification is made.52 A breach will be deemed to have occurred where an offender knowingly provides false information.

 A registered sexual offender who wishes to travel outside UK is expected to notify the police.53 The purpose of requiring offenders to notify the police of their intention to travel abroad is twofold.
 First, it enables local police to know the whereabouts of serious sexual offenders and in doing so, avoids sexual offenders claiming that they have not complied with the notification requirements of the Act because they were overseas.
-Second, it enables the police, where appropriate, to inform other jurisdictions that a sexual offender is intending to visit their country.